The foundations of spectral computations via the Solvability Complexity Index hierarchy: Main Results

 \subsection{Computing discrete spectra, multiplicities and approximate eigenvectors}

-Let $\Omega_{\mathrm{N}}^d$ denote the class of bounded normal operators on $l^2(\mathbb{N})$ with (known) bounded dispersion and with non-empty discrete spectrum, and denote by $\Omega_{\mathrm{D}}^{d}$ the class of bounded diagonal self-adjoint operators in $\Omega_{\mathrm{N}}^d$.
-For a normal operator $A$, there is a simple decomposition of $\mathrm{Sp}(A)$ into the discrete spectrum and the essential spectrum, denoted by $\mathrm{Sp}_d(A)$ and $\mathrm{Sp}_{\mathrm{ess}}(A)$ respectively.
-The discrete spectrum consists of isolated points of the spectrum that are eigenvalues of finite multiplicity.
-The essential spectrum has numerous definitions in the non-normal case, but for the normal case is defined as the set of $z$ such that $A-zI$ is not a Fredholm operator.
-Define the problem function
+For any normal operator $A$, there is a simple decomposition of $\mathrm{Sp}(A)$ into the discrete spectrum and the essential spectrum, denoted by $\mathrm{Sp}_d(A)$ and $\mathrm{Sp}_{\mathrm{ess}}(A)$ respectively.
+The discrete spectrum consists of isolated points of the spectrum that are also eigenvalues of finite multiplicity.
+The essential spectrum has numerous definitions for non-normal operators, but for normal operators is defined as the set of $z$ such that $A-zI$ is not a Fredholm operator.